Adventech/sabbath-school-lessons/src/en/2025-04/01/teacher-comments.md

 #### Part III: Life Application

-Part III: Life Application

-Leadership
+**Leadership**

 1. There are several leadership models, such as the charismatic model, the transformational model, and the servant-leader model, among others.
 All these leadership profiles may be found in the Bible.
 However, the distinct mark of successful leaders in biblical terms is their spiritual competence.
 Starting with Joshua, discuss the qualities of a spiritual leader in the life of the following characters:

-A.	Joshua
+	- A. Joshua

-B.	Abraham
+	- B. Abraham

-C.	Deborah
+	- C. Deborah

-D.	David
+	- D. David

-E.	Esther
+	- E. Esther

-F.	Peter
+	- F. Peter

-G.	Paul
+	- G. Paul
 2. How would you characterize a spiritual leader today?
 3. The leaders listed in queston 1 of this section also exercised responsibility outside the religious realm.
 Is it possible to be a spiritual leader as a “secular” administrator?
 Why or why not?
 If yes, how?

 **Resting in God’s Promises**

-Resting in God’s Promises

 The Seventh-day Adventist Church emerged as a movement based on the promise of Jesus’ second coming, as indicated by its denominational name.
 The divine rest promised to Israel in the book of Joshua was achieved only in Solomon’s time, centuries after the initial conquest.
 However, even this rest was temporary.
 In Hebrews 11:13, we read that the examples of the faithful did not receive what was promised.
 Despite questions about the apparent delay of Jesus, the experience of God’s people throughout history has been one of an ongoing march toward the promises.

-Consider This: How can the examples of faith found in Hebrews 11 encourage you as you continue moving toward the consummation of the blessed hope?
+**Consider This:** How can the examples of faith found in Hebrews 11 encourage you as you continue moving toward the consummation of the blessed hope?

 **Called to Be Strong and Courageous**

-Called to Be Strong and Courageous

 Discuss in your class how, as Seventh-day Adventists, we are required to be strong and courageous in the different environments in which we are called to live our faith today:

-A.	Family
+- A. Family

-B.	Neighborhood
+- B. Neighborhood

-C.	School
+- C. School

-D.	Work
+- D. Work

+`Notes`